 It is vital that the way you arrive at a mark should be recorded on the script.
 This will help you with making accurate judgements and it will help any subsequent markers to identify how you are thinking, should adjustment need to be made.

 Where?

-- In the body of the script
+- In the left-hand margin.

-- ➤ In the left-hand margin
+- In the body of the script.

-- > At the end of the answer
+- At the end of the answer.

 What annotations?